massif-press/lancer-data/README.md

 |Mod|Mod is equipped to equipment that is not destroyed
 |Pilot Gear|Always active
 |Reserve|Always active until reserve is used or deleted
-|System|Always active unless system is destroyed
+|System|Always active unless system is destroyed or in cascade
 |Weapon|Always active unless weapon is destroyed
 |Weapon Profile|Active only when the profile is selected and the weapon is not destroyed
 |Deployable|Deployable has been deployed